kracas/pm2-autoscale/README.md

 ## Solution

 The module helps dynamically increase application instances depends on CPUs utilization of every application.
 You can run you application with minimum required instances.
-When module detects that CPU utilisation is higher then `scale_cpu_threshold` it will start increasing instances to max `CPUs-1` and if server has available free memory.
+When module detects that CPU utilisation is higher then `scale_cpu_threshold` it will start increasing instances to max `CPUs-1` or `max_instances` (if set) and if server has available free memory.
 When module detects CPU utilization is decreasing it will stop useless instances.

 ## Install